Jonesboro officer suspended after investigation into use of force, officials say

-A Jonesboro police officer received a 22-hour suspension without pay and will undergo addition training following an investigation into his actions while responding to a call at a night club on July 10, a police spokesperson said.
+A Jonesboro police officer received a 22-hour suspension without pay and will undergo additional training after an investigation into his actions while responding to a call at a night club July 10, a police spokesperson said.

 The Facebook post also states Harris "will also receive further training on de-escalation, use of force, and other applicable department policies."